 Some of our inventory lists are online.
 Do email, phone or message if you'd like more details of any of the books listed or queries about other books we may have.

-Many of our books are not yet on the inventory so we'll be using this time at home/in the shop, working on that.
+Many of our books are not yet on the inventory (despite our efforts during lockdown!)

 Some of our books are online on the following platforms:

 Virago Press was established in 1973 to revive and champion otherwise neglected female writers, bringing the iconic, green-spined Virago Modern Classics series 5 years later.
 We have dedicated Virago fiction and non-fiction sections.

 A whole corner of the shop is dedicated to adventure sports: mostly climbing & mountaineering but also including canoeing, kayaking, sailing, mountain biking, fell running & bushcraft.

 We have 70+ climbing guides, signed and scarce first editions, early expedition photographs, skills development, adventure education, rescues and epics, essays, biographies & maps.